Estimated Project Schedule:

-Material Reuse Survey: Old World Architectural Salvage (Asheville, NC)
+Material Reuse: Old Town Salvage Company (Asheville, NC)

 While final decisions have yet to be made, here are some of the things we're researching.
-Remember, we're likely not going to be able to accomplish them all at first.
+Remember, we're likely not going to be able to accomplish them all immediately, but will over time.

 Throughout New Belgium's East Coast site search process, we focused on brownfield sites--previously developed areas in need of clean up.
 Why?
 To prevent taking agricultural land out of production or eliminating natural habitat, to lovingly bring what was once a source of jobs and industry back into productive use, and to find a location near other amenities, increasing density and walkability.

-We are working with the North Carolina Department of Environment and Natural Resources (DNER) to determine what mitigation we need to do at the site in order to make it safe for our intended use.
+We are working with the North Carolina Department of Environment and Natural Resources (NC DENR) on site mitigation to make it safe for our intended use.

 In Asheville, we are planning on selling our spent grain, at market rate, to local farmers to be used as animal feed.
 So far, we have had conversations with several small and mid-sized farmers, the Buncombe County Agricultural Advisory Board, the Center for Environmental Farming Systems and the Appalachian Sustainable Agriculture Project.
 From these conversations, we are currently researching the following three options for spent grain disposal in Asheville.